nukeador/fxaddons-stats/README.md

 ### config.py

-Configure here the list of addon urls and locales you want to get reports from.
+Configure here the list of `addons` urls and `locales` you want to get reports from.

 ### fxaddon-report.py